Database Partitioning in System Design

 What are the problems solved by database partitioning?

-With the growth in services and user base, it becomes tricky for a single server or database to function efficiently.
+With the growth in services and user base, it becomes tricky for a single database server to function efficiently.
 We may experience lower performance with the architecture of a single database server.
 Here is some situation that could arise:

 • Database operations become slower.